awslabs/ec2-spot-workshops/content/efficient-and-resilient-ec2-auto-scaling/50-launch_cloudformation.md

 +++
-title = "Setup with CloudFormation" weight = 50
+title = "Deploy CloudFormation Stack" weight = 50
 +++

-### Launch the CloudFormation stack

-To save time on the initial setup, a **CloudFormation** template will be used to create  various supporting resources including IAM policies and roles, security groups, and a **Cloud9** IDE environment for you to run the steps for the workshop in.
+To save time on the initial setup, a **CloudFormation** template will be used to create  various supporting resources including IAM policies and roles, EC2 Launch Template, VPC, Subnets and a **Cloud9** IDE environment for you to run the steps for the workshop in.

-#### To create the stack
+#### Create the CloudFormation stack

 **>>>>>[remove this note when you update the link for the cfn template in final PR]<<<<<**
 1. You can view and download the CloudFormation template from GitHub [here](https://raw.githubusercontent.com/nadaahm/ec2-spot-workshops/nadaahm-asg-workshop-reinvent/content/efficient-and-resilient-ec2-auto-scaling/files/efficient-auto-scaling-quickstart-cnf.yml). **Tip:** Right click the link and Save Link As.. to download the file.